-No transparency exists in the relations between the TI and state institutions.
-A draft Decree on "Protecting the State Policy Related to Tobacco Control in Public Institutions and

-Establishing the Rule of Communication of State Servants with the Tobacco Industry" was prepared in June 2018.
+No transparency exists in the relations between the tobacco industry and state institutions.
+A draft Decree on "Protecting the State Policy Related to Tobacco Control in Public Institutions and Establishing the Rule of Communication of State Servants with the Tobacco Industry" was prepared in June 2018.
 However, the draft still awaits the approval of the Georgian government.
-The reason for this delay is the TI's broad influence on the government.
+The reason for this delay is the tobacco industry's broad influence on the government.